tech-advantage/ngx-icon-picker/projects/lib/README.md

 [ipPlaceHolder]             // Search input placeholder (default: 'Search icon...').

 (iconPickerSelect)          // On selected icon value.
+(iconPickerOpen)            // On open dialog (iconPickerClose)           // On close dialog
 ```

 To integrate the icon picker with an another framework, you have to use the extra inputs: